QaysTrad/rbk4-self-assessment-week1/ds-stack-queue-diff/README.md

 		in the market when you want to pay for somthing , and there's people in front of you , so the fisrt one who's in the front of the casher he well go the first one , and the next , and the next , tell you arrive and you pay , then the stack well be empty  .

 		Queue  :
-		1 - the queue FILO (fisrt in last out)
+		1 - the queue FIFO (first in first out)
 		2 - it's used in the kernal , in the cpu , when there's so many orders , the io( input , output) , when ever you use thim , they will be come up first .

 		example :